-Until recently, Saakashvili and the United National Movement have controlled much of political life in this country of 4.5 million people and has been praised by U.S. and European officials for making progress in the fight against corruption and continuing economic reform.
+Until recently, Saakashvili and the ruling party, the United National Movement, have controlled much of political life in this country of 4.5 million people and has been priased by U.S. and European officials for making progress in the fight against corruption and continuing economic reform.

-The evidence can be seen in gleaming new skyscrapers.
+The evidence can been seen in gleaming new skyscrapers.

 For his part, Saakashvili refers to the opposition leader Ivanishvili as that “big money guy.”